-Last year, The Foundation ensured the delivery of antibiotics for trachoma to over 7 million people and we’ve been making great progress with our partners to completely eliminate it from Ethiopia – where the disease has been endemic for generations.
+In 2017, The Foundation ensured the delivery of antibiotics for trachoma to over 18 million people and we’ve been making great progress with our partners to completely eliminate it from Ethiopia – where the disease has been endemic for generations.
 Not only have we been training thousands of community-based workers, but our surgical teams have been working from village to village operating on the most advanced cases.

 There’s still much to do, but we’re dedicated to eradicating this disease all over the world.